shk9-official/KnowledgeVault/AWS/AWS Services and Features/02 - Security Logging and Monitoring/003 - AWS Systems Manager.md

 - Maintenance window -> is when the patch is installed
 - Patch Group -> Set of instances associated with a patch baseline (tags can be used)
 - Patching automation for missing compliance can be implemented using AWS SSM Automation.
+- Patch compliance maintains a list of missing updates for EC2 instances.

 ### AWS Systems Manager - Automation